RMeli/gnina-torch/docs/source/GNINA.rst

     model = gnina.load_gnina_models(names)

-The :code:`default` optimises accuracy and inference speed.
+The :code:`default` model is chosen to optimise accuracy and inference speed.
 See :cite:`mcnutt2021gnina` for more information.

 Inference with GNINA_ Models
 ----------------------------